5.1. Plan and Payment¶

 You may only specify an email of a registered user.

-Balance History is represented as a table containing the list of operations of payments and charges for a user account.
+Balance History is represented as a table containing the list of payments and charges for a user account.
 For each operation, the table displays its date, operation amount, residual balance.
+You can download a receipt for the selected operation by clicking the Download button in the Receipt column (the button is active only when the required fields with user data are filled).

-To view a certain operation type, select this type in the Show setting.
-The options are: all operations, only payments or only charges.
+To view a certain operation type, select this type in the Show setting: all operations, only payments, or only charges.
 The generated report can be exported to an XLS file; click the Export to XLS button, specify a report period, and click the Export and Save button.
 Depending on the operation type to be displayed, the report will include all operations or operations of a selected type.
 To export the report for the whole period of the service usage, don’t set a period in the date picker.